safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ## Active Considerations

 There are certain aspects of our design that we're still deliberating.
-We elaborate on some of these below and will have them finalised by the time we release the initial Protocol Specification.
+We elaborate on some of these below and will have them finalized by the time we release the initial Protocol Specification.

 ### Self-Attestations